Jacinda Ardern rolls to reelection in New Zealand amid global praise for pandemic battle

 Ardern’s brand of compassionate politics — “be kind,” became her catchphrase during the pandemic — has been championed in sharp contrast to the polarizing approach of President Trump, with whom she has occasionally butted heads.

-She has also been a strong advocate for international cooperation around issues like climate change, with supporters dubbing her “the anti-Trump” as a result.
+She also has been a strong advocate for international cooperation around issues such as climate change, with supporters dubbing her “the anti-Trump” as a result.

-Final results, and the subsequent allocation of parliamentary seats, will not be released for another three weeks to allow time for special ballots, such as New Zealanders living overseas, to be counted.
+Final results, and the subsequent allocation of parliamentary seats, will not be released for three weeks to allow time for special ballots, such as New Zealanders living overseas, to be counted.

-Likewise, the results of referendum questions on legalizing the recreational use of Cannabis and ‘assisted dying’ which accompanied the election day ballot will not be published for two weeks.
+Likewise, the results of referendum questions on legalizing the recreational use of Cannabis and “assisted dying” on the ballot will not be published for two weeks.

-This year, about 1.9 million people, or around half of eligible voters, cast their ballots in early voting that began October 3.
+This year, about 1.9 million people, or about half of eligible voters, cast their ballots in early voting that began Oct.
+3.

-New Zealand adopted its current proportional voting structure in 1996.
+New Zealand adopted its proportional voting structure in 1996.
 Coalition governments there are the norm and no single party has won a majority of votes in 24 years.

 Berger reported from Washington.